-Join David Powers for an in-depth discussion in this video Choosing the right tool to work with XML, part of Up and Running with PHP SimpleXML.
+Join David Powers for an in-depth discussion in this video Choosing the right tool to work with XML, part of Learning PHP SimpleXML.

 - PHP has so many tools for working with XML it can be difficult to choose the right one.
 Six core extensions for manipulating XML are enabled by default.
 The two main ones are DOM, or Document Object Model and SimpleXML.
 Both are capable of reading and writing XML.
 XML Parser is an updated version of the Simple API for XML inherited from PHP 4.
 It can only read XML.
 Unless you need to support legacy code, it's best to avoid XML Parser.